© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 High cross in St Mary's churchyard is a scheduled monument protected by Historic England under reference 1012643.
 View the official record →

-High Cross in St Mary's churchyard is a medieval stone cross that stands in Cumberland.
+High Cross in St Mary's churchyard is a medieval stone cross of significant local importance situated in Cumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012643.

 High cross in St Mary's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012643.